Gewurztraminer Wine Guide

 Scents of all kinds of apples are a significant trademark of Gewurztraminer.

 Other possible clues are peaches, pears, tangerines, oranges, and citrus; sometimes the skin, caramelized or glacé, will pop up.

 And the most fascinating is a triad: apricot, raisin, and date mixed in a whirlwind of pleasure.
 Butter and panettone in the most lustful bottles

 If the wine didn’t have the right balance between sharpness and alcohol, it could be flaccid, and all the aromatic seductions would turn into a doughy jumble.

 And there is nothing so disappointing as a chalice of regrets.

 But don’t worry, you will not forget the satisfaction that this wine can give you, especially if it’s a botrytized Gewurztraminer, which is like liquid gold and can withstand long aging.

 How to serve Gewurztraminer

-Ginger and wasabi are tricky, but Gewurz has enough fruitiness to stand for the pairing.
-The serving temperature for Gewurz is the same as the other highly fragrant white wines: 10°–12°C, but remember that this is the right wine to experiment with.
-Try two degrees less to help a low acidity or two more to pump up the scents of a particularly acid bottle.
+Ginger and wasabi are tricky, but Gewurz has enough fruitiness to stand up to the pairing.
+The serving temperature for Gewurz is the same as for the other highly fragrant white wines: 10°–12°C, but remember that this is the right wine to experiment with.
+Try two degrees less to help a low acidity bottle, or two degrees more to boost the scents of a particularly acidic bottle.